X-rayLaser/generative-rnn/tutorial.md

 output sequence.
 Finally, it fits a model using an advanced optimizer called Adaptive Momentum (or Adam).
 Because the output is a categorical variable we use the cross-entropy loss.

+### Implementing classification
+Now it's time to write a function that performs classification of a batch of images into K = 10 classes.
+The function name is "classify".
+It takes 2 parameters: a path to the directory containing generative models for each digit, and a Numpy array of images of shape (number of images, height, width).
+The function returns an array of class predictions, one class per image.

+This function makes heavy use of vectorization to optimize computation, therefore it is harder to read.
+First, the function pre-processes the images and turns them into sequences of one-hot vectors.
+Then it prepends each sequence with zero vector for the reasons explained earlier.
+Then, it creates 2 arrays of indices and initializes array for storing a matrix of likelihoods.
+A kth row of the matrix contains likelihoods of each image under the assumption that the image belongs to class k.

+The code in the loop may seem especially difficult to understand.
+Basically, it computes the conditional probability of a certain pixel in the image given its prefix for all possible prefix length.
+Then those probabilities are multiplied to estimate the likelihood of the image if it came from class k.
+This vectorized implementation allows computing likelihoods of all images at once.
+Once the function computes likelihoods using all K models, for each image it picks a class for which the likelihood is the highest.